cdpoloz/cpz-sim-datacenter/docs/architecture.md

 ## Current Energy Rules

-The power of an operational server is calculated linearly between `idlePowerWatts` and `maxPowerWatts`:
+In `UTILIZATION_DRIVEN`, the power of an operational server is calculated linearly between `idlePowerWatts` and `maxPowerWatts`:

 ```text
 idlePowerWatts + utilization * (maxPowerWatts - idlePowerWatts)